 At UC Berkeley, the world’s premier public university, you can excel beyond, exchange ideas and, ultimately, change the world.

-- The applicant’s full record of achievement in college-level courses, including number of units, general education, and major preparation courses.
+- The applicant’s full record of achievement in college preparatory work in high school, including the number and rigor of courses taken and grades earned in those courses.

 - Personal qualities of the applicant, including leadership ability, character, motivation, insight, tenacity, initiative, originality, intellectual independence, responsibility, maturity, and demonstrated concern for others and for the community are considered.

 - Likely contributions to the intellectual and cultural vitality of the campus.
-In addition to a broad range of intellectual interests and achievements, admissions readers seek diversity in personal background and experience.
+In addition to a broad range of intellectual interests and achievements, admission readers seek diversity in personal background and experience.

 Race, ethnicity, gender, and religion are excluded from the criteria.